 As part of the application process, OCM requires event organizer license applicants to submit a list of vendors participating in the event.
 Because state law allows applicants to update this list before the event, localities should consider establishing their own procedures if they wish to receive vendor updates directly.
 OCM will verify that all listed cannabis and/or hemp vendors are properly licensed.
-Further details about the cannabis event organizer application process will be provided on the cannabis event webpage in advance of the application period.
+Further details about the cannabis event organizer application process are provided on the General Licensing Process webpage.